 Surface Scratches

 Common causes of a surface scratch include lack of draft angle or a rough surface of the mold.
-This problem can be solved by raising the angle of the draft and increasing the surface quality of the mold8.
+This problem can be solved by raising the angle of the draft and increasing the surface quality of the mold.

 Excessive Ejection Force